 Pharaoh’s Ant (Monomorium Pharaonis)

-It is up to 2mm in length and a pale straw colour with a darker head and abdomen.
-It is only found in heated buildings in the UK.
-It forms large unstructured nests in cavities and heating ducts.
+Up to 2mm in length and a pale straw colour with a darker head and abdomen.
+Only found in heated buildings in the UK.
+Forms large unstructured nests in cavities and heating ducts.
 It has many queen’s per nest and it forms new colonies by budding to form satellite colonies.